Comparing Progyny (PGNY) & Its Competitors

 |2.46

-This table compares Progyny and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Progyny and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue